Configuring Screenless Devices for Schools

 • Number of classroom interruptions caused by the device

-Pair this with short feedback cycles:
+Pair that with short feedback cycles:

 • A brief staff check-in every two weeks